crashr42/url-shorter/README.md

 ```

 ## Create database

+Project use Mysql.
+Please install server on you OS and create database and user with commands:

 ```
 mysql> create database url_shorter;
 mysql> grant all privileges on url_shorter.* to 'demo'@'%' identified by 'demo';